 Habitat: These hedgehogs inhabit arid regions, savannas, and grasslands in Africa.
 Unlike their European counterparts, African pygmy hedgehogs are more adapted to warm climates.

-Behavior: African pygmy hedgehogs are primarily solitary and are more tolerant of warmer temperatures.
+Behaviour: African pygmy hedgehogs are primarily solitary and are more tolerant of warmer temperatures.
 They are also known for being quite vocal, making various noises to communicate with one another.

 Northern White-Breasted Hedgehog (Erinaceus roumanicus)